verlok/verlok.github.io/_posts/2020-05-24-lazy-load-responsive-images-in-2020-srcset-sizes-picture-webp.md

 [Open the 👀 demo](http://verlok.github.io/vanilla-lazyload/demos/picture_type_webp.html), then your browser's **developer tools**, then switch to the **Network panel**.
 You will see that it downloads only the image source corresponding to the first type that your browser supports.

+💬 *Isn't that markup too long for one image?*

+Yes, it is.
+And if you have money to invest in image optimization, there other ways to do that.
+Most cloud-based image servers now automatically serve different image formats at the same URL.
+This means that you can request `1024x576.jpg` and you get a WebP or a Jpeg2000 accordingly.
+[Cloudinary](https://cloudinary.com/) and [Akamai Image &amp; Video Manager](https://www.akamai.com/it/it/products/performance/image-and-video-manager.jsp) do that.

 ## Native lazyload

 You might have heard or read of [native lazy-loading](https://web.dev/native-lazy-loading/) coming to the web.
 Cool, isn't it?
 As of May 2020, it's supported in Chrome, Firefox, Edge, Opera, and _behind a flag_ in Safari.